baccuslab/pyret/docs/quickstart.rst

     :width: 500px
     :alt: Estimated RGC firing rate over time

-One widely-used and informative description of the cell is it's receptive field.
+One widely-used and informative description of the cell is its receptive field.
 This is a linear approximation to the function of the cell, and captures the average visual feature to which it responds.
 Because our data consists of spike times, we'll compute the *spike-triggered average* (STA) for the cell.